David-Hughes3/deeplab_project/README.md

 # deeplab_project

+Computational Intelligence Lab in the Department of Computer Science at Cal Poly Pomona

 File descriptions:
 * deeplab.ipynb
     * jupyter notebook to custom train over a face/hair/background segmentation dataset in google colab